wp-plugins/skype-master/readme.txt

 * Skype View My Profile Button
 * Skype Leave me VoiceMail
 * Skype Send Me a File

-* 2 Button Colors (skype blue and skype green)
-* Vertical or Horizontal Button Display
-* Shortcode Framework v2.
-Display buttons inside wordpress pages or posts
+* Shortcode Framework v3.
+Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
-* Display or hide Widget Title
+* Shortcodes contain horizontal and vertical display option to perfectly fit your pages and posts, look great at the end of each post
 * [Advanced Version Link](http://wordpress.techgasp.com/skype-master/)

 **ONLINE DEMO**

-* Right of the page, sidebar widget
+* Right of the page, sidebar widgets
-* Inside the post, with shortcode framework v2
+* Inside the post, with shortcode framework v3
 * [Demo Link](http://wordpress.techgasp.com/skype-master/)

 **More High Quality Plugins?**